IHE/ITI.MHD/input/pagecontent/transaction-67.md

 The Document Consumer shall include search parameter patient or patient.identifier, and status.
 The other parameters described below are optional.
 The Document Responder must implement the parameters described below.
 The Document Responder may choose to support additional query parameters beyond the subset listed below.
 Any additional query parameters supported shall be supported according to the core FHIR specification.
 Such additional parameters are considered out of scope for this transaction.
 Any additional parameters not supported should be ignored.
 See http://hl7.org/fhir/R4/search.html#errors.

 **patient**
 :This parameter is of type Reference(Patient).
-The Document Consumer may get this reference using the PDQm or PIXm Profile.
+The Document Consumer may get this reference using the [PDQm](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) or [PIXm](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) Profile.
 When the patient parameter is used, the Patient reference would need to be accessible to both the Document Consumer and the Document Responder.

 **patient.identifier**
 :This parameter, of type token, specifies an identifier associated with the patient to which the DocumentReference Resource is assigned.
-See ITI TF-2x: Appendix Z.2.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

 **status**
 :This parameter, of type token, specifies the status of the DocumentReference Resource, or in Document Sharing nomenclature, the availabilityStatus of the Document Entry.
 The Document Consumer shall populate the identifier portion of the token using one of the short codes in Table 3.67.4.1.2.1-1.
 The system portion of the token shall not be populated.

 **identifier**
 :This parameter, of type token, specifies an identifier for this DocumentReference and/or the contained document.
 The search results represent the results of a search on DocumentReference.masterIdentifier and DocumentReference.identifier.
-See ITI TF-2x: Appendix Z.2.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

 **date**
 :This parameter, of type date, specifies the time when the document was created.
 Note: The DocumentReference Resource does not yet have a query parameter for creationTime of the document; it has only a date element which is the creation date/time of the DocumentReference.
 For FHIR R4 we align these two elements so that query will function.
 See FHIR http://hl7.org/fhir/R4/search.html#date for use of the date search type.

 **author.given** and **author.family**
 :These parameters, of type string, specify the name parts of the author person, which is associated with the DocumentReference Resource, or in Document Sharing nomenclature, the author of the Document Entry.
-See ITI TF-2x: Appendix Z.2.3 for use of the string data type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for use of the string data type.

 **category**
 :This parameter, of type token, specifies the general classification of the DocumentReference Resource, or in Document Sharing nomenclature, the classCode of the Document Entry.
-See ITI TF-2x: Appendix Z.2.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

 **type**
 :This parameter, of type token, specifies the specific type of the DocumentReference resource or in Document Sharing nomenclature, the typeCode of the Document Entry.
-See ITI TF-2x: Appendix Z.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

 **setting**
 :This parameter, of type token, specifies the specific practice setting of the DocumentReference Resource, or in Document Sharing nomenclature, the practiceSettingCode of the Document Entry.
-See ITI TF-2x: Appendix Z.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

 **period**
 :This parameter, of type date, represents the time of service that is being documented by the DocumentReference.
 The period search parameter specifies an interval which the time of service overlaps.
 In Document Sharing nomenclature, this query parameter represents from/to parameters for the serviceStartTime and serviceStopTime of the Document Entry.
 See FHIR http://hl7.org/fhir/R4/search.html#date for use of the date search type.

 **facility**
 :This parameter, of type token, specifies the kind of facility found in DocumentReference.context.facilityType, or in Document Sharing nomenclature, the healthcareFacilityTypeCode of the Document Entry.
-See ITI TF-2x: Appendix Z.2.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

 **event**
 :This parameter, of type token, specifies the main clinical acts documented by the DocumentReference Resource, or in Document Sharing nomenclature, the eventCodeList of the Document Entry.
-See ITI TF-2x: Appendix Z.2.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

 **security-label**
 :This parameter, of type token, specifies the security labels of the document referenced by DocumentReference Resource, or in Document Sharing nomenclature, the confidentialityCode of the Document Entry.
-See ITI TF-2x: Appendix Z.2.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

 **format**
 :This parameter, of type token, specifies the format of the DocumentReference Resource, or in Document Sharing nomenclature, the formatCode of the Document Entry.
-See ITI TF-2x: Appendix Z.2.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

 **related**
 :This parameter, of type reference, represents other identifiers associated with the DocumentReference Resource, or in Document Sharing nomenclature, the referenceIdList of the Document Entry.